-If you have a system to deliver content to a lead that moves them along until they are ready to buy, then congratulations.
+If you have a system for delivering content to a lead that moves them along until they are ready to buy, then congratulations.

-Don’t celebrate just yet, because there’s bad news.
+Don’t celebrate just yet, though, because there’s bad news.
 You’re still losing sales.

 8 in 10 leads never become sales for companies who don’t offer a nurturing campaign, but those who do it well see an average sales increase of 50%.